 Greater Austin enjoys one of the world’s most advanced, robust, and redundant telecommunications networks.
 Fiber protected by SONET rings and Ethernet network architecture, including digital access control, is virtually universal in all routes to customers.
 With no fewer than 25 interexchange carrier POPs and LSOs, the city and surrounding regional cities are equipped to handle multiple redundancy needs.
 The community is also served with ultra-fast broadband by AT&T, Google Fiber and Grande Communications.

-- Dell has two global data centers, comprising one of the largest storage-area networks in the U.S. and supporting more than 138,000 employees worldwide.
+- Dell Technologies has two global data centers, comprising one of the largest storage-area networks in the U.S. and supporting more than 138,000 employees worldwide.

 - Electric Reliability Council of Texas (ERCOT), the entity that manages the electric grid for the State of Texas, has its headquarters, data center, and back-up command center in the Austin region.